 Eritrea has a single party totalitarian dictatorship.

-There are 6 mobile network operators and also quite a number of internet service providers in Eritrea.
+There are over 0 mobile network operators and about 0 internet service providers in Eritrea.
 You can checkout the

 and also details about each of them.